Vertex Features for Neural Global Illumination: Introduction

 Global illumination has become an important topic of research in computer graphics, while recent research has leveraged the power of deep learning to achieve realistic global illumination effects.
 Various methods have been developed to tackle the challenge, such as neural rendering \cite{muller2021real, hadadan2021neural, su2024dynamic, coomans2024real}.
 These techniques generally follow a pipeline where spatial features are extracted through input encoding and then processed by multi-layer perceptrons (MLPs) to generate the desired outputs.
 While these approaches have shown remarkable results in producing high-quality images, they often face significant challenges with respect to memory footprint and thus inference overhead.
 On the other hand, as the parallel computing hardware with tensor arithmetic accelerators iterates, more and more neural workloads tend to become memory-limited where the memory access of neural networks becomes one of the main performance bottlenecks.
 For example, even the cutting-edge GPUs have an L2 memory of less than 72MB, making commonly used neural networks difficult to fit into caches.

 One of the key aspects influencing the performance of neural rendering models is the input encoding.
-A widely adopted technique is grid-based encoding, such as the multi-resolution hash grid proposed by \citet{muller2022instant}, which scatters spatial features over structured 3D grids to enable the use of compact MLPs and accelerate convergence.
+A widely adopted technique is grid-based encoding, such as the multi-resolution hash grid \cite{muller2022instant}, which scatters spatial features over structured 3D grids to enable the use of compact MLPs and accelerate convergence.
 While this approach is memory-efficient compared to fully dense grids due to its hash-based storage, it still allocates features in empty space rather than strictly along the scene surfaces.
-As the grid resolution increases, the potential storage complexity grows towards $\mathcal{O}(n^3)$ in the worst case, despite the actual geometry of the scene being a two-dimensional manifold $\mathcal{S}$.
-This discrepancy can lead to redundant memory usage in real-time applications.
+Even with hash-based storage, in practice, the features used in the grid account for only 55\% to 72\% of the total hash table capacity, leading to memory inefficiency.
+This discrepancy may cause unnecessary memory consumption, particularly in real-time applications.

-Our method encodes spatial information directly at the vertices of the scene's mesh, leveraging the known geometric knowledge as a priori in neural rendering applications, and thus allowing for a more compact and memory-efficient representation of the scene.
+Our method encodes spatial information directly at the vertices of the scene's mesh, leveraging the known geometry as a priori in neural rendering applications, and thus allowing for a more compact and memory-efficient representation of the scene.
 Unlike multi-resolution grids, which allocate resources to unnecessary space, our approach concentrates computation on the actual scene geometry, significantly reducing memory overhead.
-Furthermore, we introduce a multi-resolution representation of surface feature encoding that can dynamically refine the mesh based feature on training loss statistics.
+Furthermore, we introduce a multi-resolution representation of surface feature encoding that can dynamically refine the mesh-based feature on training loss statistics.
 This enables our method to capture high-frequency details even in regions that initially have low mesh density.

-We evaluate our approach with diverse neural rendering applications like Neural Radiosity \cite{hadadan2021neural} and dynamic neural radiosity \cite{su2024dynamic} using both static and dynamic scenes, as well as neural path guiding \cite{dong2023neural}.
+We evaluate our approach with diverse neural rendering applications like Neural Radiosity \cite{hadadan2021neural} and dynamic neural radiosity (DNR) \cite{su2024dynamic} using both static and dynamic scenes, as well as neural path guiding \cite{dong2023neural}.
 Our method demonstrates a significant improvement in memory efficiency, achieving over $5\times$ reduction in memory overhead while maintaining comparable image quality to state-of-the-art methods.
 By focusing on encoding spatial information directly at the mesh vertices and utilizing adaptive surface subdividing, we address the challenges of high memory consumption and inefficient feature representation in prior approaches.